LukeDexterIO/Slingshot/README.md

 ## Setup Instructions

 ### Step 1: Deploying GoPhish
 We will start with creating the heart of our machine, the GoPhish server.
 For this, we will need a public Ubuntu 22.04+ machine.
-Linode is recommended for simplicity as AWS SMTP hosting has restrictions (MailGun will be used instead).
+Linode will be used during the presentation.

 If unfamiliar with setting up a basic cloud instance in Linode, refer to the guide here: **[Add link to guide]**